saucelabs/sauce-docs/docs/basics/acct-team-mgmt/private-device-mgmt.md

 For more information about managing teams, see [Adding and Deleting Teams](/basics/acct-team-mgmt/adding-deleting-teams).

 Private devices are not included in VM or RDC concurrency limits.
-For more details, please see [Concurrency Limits and Team Accounts](/basics/acct-team-mgmt/concurrency-limits).
+For more details, please see [Managing Concurrency](/basics/acct-team-mgmt/concurrency/managing-concurrency).
 :::

 ## Viewing an Organization’s Private Devices